Protected chaos in a topological lattice: Methods

 However, while this topological invariant can be calculated for the linear limit Laplacian, it cannot be directly applied once non-linearity is introduced.
 Therefore, we instead rely on the consequences of the topological robustness to trace the topological properties of our non-linear Chua-SSH circuit.
 The key idea is to evaluate the difference in bulk and edge state amplitudes as the coupling inductances are varied.

-In Fig.~\ref{figVampAndEdgeAmplitude}a, we show how the edge amplitude changes as the inter-cell inductance $L_b$ is varied.
+In Figure~\ref{figVampAndEdgeAmplitude}a, we show how the edge amplitude changes as the inter-cell inductance $L_b$ is varied.
 Despite the quantized nature of the topological invariants, the edge amplitude increases gradually, transitioning from faded-red to deep-blue.
-To highlight this behavior, we plot the maximum edge amplitude in Fig.~\ref{figVampAndEdgeAmplitude}b.
-The parameter regimes highlighted by the gray and yellow-shaded backgrounds correspond to the non-trivial and trivial phases, respectively, as defined by Eq.~\eqref{eqWinding}.
+To highlight this behavior, we plot the maximum edge amplitude in Figure~\ref{figVampAndEdgeAmplitude}b.
+The parameter regimes highlighted by the gray and yellow-shaded backgrounds correspond to the non-trivial and trivial phases, respectively, as defined by Equation~\eqref{eqWinding}.
 While the winding number (green) abruptly drops from $W=1$ to $W=0$ at $L_a = L_b$, the maximum edge amplitude (red) begins to decrease gradually as approaching $L_b = 50\,\text{mH}$, contrasting with the discrete behavior of the topological invariant.

 Similar to our $\Delta V_\text{Amp}$ approach, we initially calculate the dynamical state amplitudes using